 It is against the law for businesses to sell products when they are subject to an interim or permanent ban.

 If a product or service presents a safety risk or is non-compliant with a mandatory standard or ban, it may need to be taken off the market or ‘recalled’.

 Recalls can be initiated by a supplier or in response to an order by the Commonwealth or a state and territory minister responsible for competition and consumer policy.
 All safety recalls are listed on the Product Safety Australia website.

 As a consumer, you may have the right to a refund if a product is unsafe.
 See consumer rights & guarantees for more information.

 We provide detailed information about mandatory safety standards, bans, safety warning notices, recalls, and mandatory reporting at the Product Safety Australia website.
 The site also contains information about safe practices you can follow to minimise the risk of injuries occurring.

-A safety warning notice can be issued to warn the public that a good or service is under investigation or poses a safety risk.
-The safety warning notice will:
+A safety alert can be issued to warn the public that a good or service is under investigation or poses a safety risk.
+The safety alert will:

 - state certain goods or product-related services are under investigation to determine whether they may injure someone, and/or

 - warn of possible risks in using the goods or product-related services.

 If a supplier becomes aware of a serious injury, illness or death associated with a consumer good or product-related service it supplies, the business must report this information within two days of becoming aware of it.